 Benefits of Reference Checking

-While interviews are an important part of the candidate selection process, reference checks are also a critical component of demonstrating careful and thorough consideration of the candidate’s recent and past performance.
+In addition to interviews, reference checks are a critical component of demonstrating careful and thorough consideration of the candidate’s recent and past performance.

 Reference checks can: